theMasix/telegram-scdl/README.md

 # telegram-scdl

-A Telegram Sound Cloud Bot using NodeJS
+A Telegram Sound Cloud Bot using NodeJS.

+It's built on top of the [Telegraf](http://github.com/telegraf/telegraf) and [MongoDB](https://github.com/mongodb/mongo).

 ## Install

-to run bot, first config your `.src/config.js` and generate you key and cert then run `node run ./src/server.js`
+to run bot, first config your `.src/config.js` and `.env` file.
+Then you can run `npm start`

 ## Deployment